Democratic Baltimore Mayor Catherine Pugh Resigned In Wake Of Book Scandal

 “I’m sorry for the harm that I have caused to the image of the city of Baltimore and the credibility of the office of the mayor.
 Baltimore deserves a mayor who can move our great city forward.”

 Bishop Douglas Miles, pastor of the Koinonia Baptist Church in Baltimore, spoke out about the downfall of Pugh and encouraged Baltimore citizens to stop looking for a political figure to become their savior.
-Not only did Pugh lose her job but the political reputation she spent years building has fallen apart.
+Not only did Pugh lose her job, but the political reputation she spent years building has also fallen apart.

 “It is never a joyful moment to see a person fall into disgrace and I wish her well as she goes forward.
 We can no longer look for a super person out of the political arena to come save us.
 We must save ourselves.”